 The unearthly song is how these ancient Egyptian statues wound up with a name borrowed from ancient Greece.
 According to Greek mythology, Memnon, a mortal son of Eos, the goddess of Dawn, was slain by Achilles.
 Supposedly, the eerie wail echoing from the cracked colossus’ chasm was him crying to his mother each morning.
 (Modern scientists believe early morning heat caused dew trapped within the statue’s crack to evaporate, creating a series of vibrations that echoed through the thin desert air.)

-Sadly, well-intentioned Romans silenced the song in the third century AD.
+Sadly, well-intentioned Romans silenced the song in the third century.
 After visiting the storied statues and failing to hear their ephemeral sounds, Emperor Septimius Severus, reportedly attempting to gain favor with the oracular monument, had the fractured statue repaired.
 His reconstructions, in addition to disfiguring the statue so the fixtures no longer looked like identical twins, robbed the colossus of its famous voice and rendered its song a lost acoustic wonder of the ancient world.

 For the past couple of decades, a full excavation of the temple site has been undertaken, and still continues — note the white fence in the distance beyond the colossi, which serves to keep visitors from accidentally falling into excavation trenches.